Has Tesla Ended Its Solar Slide?

 Musk did not comment on progress towards reaching an ambitious goal he set in July to produce 1,000 solar roofs a week by 2019’s end, but he said “because it is a new and quite revolutionary product there’s a lot of challenges to overcome.”
 Tesla originally introduced the solar roof in October 2016.

 Last quarter saw the first deployments of Tesla’s 3-megawatt-hour Megapack, a commercial version of its popular storage project.
-All told, the company deployed 1.65 gigawatt hours of storage in 2019, a number that beats out every prior year of installs combined.
+All told, the company deployed 1.65 gigawatt-hours of storage in 2019, beating out every prior year of installs combined.

 Continuing to ramp battery capacity will be integral to Tesla’s ongoing success, Musk said on Wednesday.
 The battery packs it produces go to both energy storage products and Tesla’s popular vehicles.

-Note: Correction: The story originally said Tesla deployed 530 megawatts of storage in Q4.
-It deployed 530 megawatt-hours.